Reconstruction of Random Geometric Graphs: Breaking the Omega(r) distortion barrier: The Reconstruction Algorithm

-\begin{theorem} Let $r=n^\alpha$ for a constant $0 < \alpha < 1/2$.
-There is an algorithm with running time $O(n^\omega \log n)$, where $\omega < 2.373$ (see for ex.~\cite{AlmanW21}) is the matrix multiplication exponent, that with high probability reconstructs the vertex positions of a random geometric graph, modulo symmetries of the square, with distortion an absolute constant times times $\epshat$ as defined in~\eqref{eq:epshat}, i.e.,
+completing the proof with $C_5 = 8\sqrt{2}$. \end{proof} \begin{remark} In our application, $D$ is at most the diameter $\sqrt{2n}$ of the square, $\ell=\Omega(\sqrt{n})$, and $\eta=O(\epshat)$.
+Thus we can reconstruct $u$'s position relative to $x,y,z$ with error $O(\epshat)$. \end{remark} \begin{theorem} Let $r=n^\alpha$ for a constant $0 < \alpha < 1/2$.
+There is an algorithm with running time $O(n^2)$ that with high probability reconstructs the vertex positions of a random geometric graph, modulo symmetries of the square, with distortion an absolute constant times times $\epshat$ as defined in~\eqref{eq:epshat}, i.e.\